philbier/az-webserver-infrastructure/README.md

 ### Instructions
 1. Login to your Azure Account via Azure CLI.
 2. Create a policy definition that denies the creation of resources without tag.
-    2a.
-Deploy the policy with `az policy definition create --name tagging-policy --rules tagging-policy.rules.json` from within the directory where the Policy file is stored.
+    * Deploy the policy with `az policy definition create --name tagging-policy --rules tagging-policy.rules.json` from within the directory where the Policy file is stored.
-    2b.
-Assign the policy with `az policy assignment create --policy tagging-policy`.
+    * Assign the policy with `az policy assignment create --policy tagging-policy`.
 The output should be similar to the following screenshot.

 ![Tagging-Policy](./tagging-policy.PNG)

 3. Create the Terraform template for your infrastructure
-    a.
-Create a resource group named "web-server" via CLI or Portal.
+    * Create a resource group named "web-server" via CLI or Portal.

 ### Output
 **Your words here**